powersync-ja/powersync.dart/packages/powersync_sqlcipher/README.md

   <a href="https://www.powersync.com" target="_blank"><img src="https://github.com/powersync-ja/.github/assets/7372448/d2538c43-c1a0-4c47-9a76-41462dba484f"/></a>
 </p>

-# PowerSync with SQLCipher SDK for Dart/Flutter
+# PowerSync with SQLCipher SDK for Flutter

 _[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
 Syncs between SQLite on the client-side and Postgres or MongoDB on the server-side (MySQL coming soon)._